The Final Problem: Other media

 William Gillette's 1899 stage play Sherlock Holmes is based on several stories, among them "The Final Problem."
 Films released in 1916 (starring Gillette as Holmes) and 1922 (starring John Barrymore), both titled Sherlock Holmes, and a 1938 Mercury Theatre on the Air radio adaptation titled The Immortal Sherlock Holmes, starring Orson Welles as Holmes, were based on the play.
 However, in none of these retellings does Holmes die (and indeed in the two film versions he marries).

-In 1975, DC Comics published Sherlock Holmes #1, a comic book which adapted both "The Final Problem" and "The Adventure of the Empty House".
+In 1975, DC Comics published Sherlock Holmes #1, a comic book that adapted both "The Final Problem" and "The Adventure of the Empty House".
 It was intended to be an ongoing series, but future issues were canceled due to low sales.

 The 1999 comic series The League of Extraordinary Gentlemen, Volume One by Alan Moore and Kevin O'Neill briefly adapts "The Final Problem" in issue #5 and shows Holmes triumphing over Moriarty and climbing the cliff, although Moriarty survives as well.
 The film adaptation references these events, but does not show them; the novelization copies the event almost verbatim from the graphic novel.

 An arc of the Japanese manga series Moriarty the Patriot, a series featuring a young Moriarty as a crime consultant, is named after the Japanese translation of the story's title.
 The final two episodes, "The Final Problem Act 1" and "The Final Problem Act 2", feature Sherlock and William (Moriarty) falling from Tower Bridge to River Thames, though revealed that both of them are alive and in Switzerland.